 Federal Guidelines to Protect Workers from Hearing Loss

-The Occupational Health and Safety Administration (OSHA) has established guidelines to protect employees whose jobs expose them to occupation-related noise for prolonged periods of time.
+OSHA has established guidelines to protect employees whose jobs expose them to occupation-related noise for prolonged periods of time.
 Individuals exposed to more than 85 decibels per hour of noise, or those who may encounter sudden loud noises on the job, should wear hearing protection while at work.
 People working with loud equipment should also protect their ears.
-Acoustic ear muffs provide the best form of hearing protection, but other options are also available.
+Acoustic earmuffs provide the best form of hearing protection, but other options are also available.
 Employers whose employees run a risk of incurring noise-related injuries should provide their workers with hearing protection and regular hearing loss screenings.
 If they do not, employees should demand the protection.

 Acoustic trauma can cause serious side effects such as ringing in the ears, an inability to hear conversations when background noise is present, and even permanent hearing loss.
-If you or a loved one has experienced acoustic trauma as a result of job-related noise exposure, you may be entitled to compensation.
+If you or a loved one has experienced acoustic trauma, you may be entitled to compensation.
 A personal injury attorney from Arnold & Itkin LLP can provide you with a comprehensive consultation regarding your case.
-We will review the injuries that you have sustained at your place of work and we can determine whether you should file a catastrophic injury claim.
+We will review the injuries that you have sustained and determine whether you should file a catastrophic injury claim.
 Hearing loss, both partial and full loss, is a devastating injury that many people silently suffer from.
-If your injury was due to an employer's negligent actions on a jobsite, you may be entitled to financial compensation.
+We help you fight for the justice that you deserve.
+Call (888) 493-1629 to learn more.